-In consultation with the appropriate board, LARA would have to promulgate any rule it considered necessary and appropriate to implement and administer the proposed Act's general articles applicable to licensees and to enable the Department to fulfill its responsibilities.
+The Department would have to promulgate any rule it considered necessary and appropriate to implement and administer the proposed Act's general articles applicable to licensees and to enable the Department to fulfill its responsibilities.

-Also, in consultation with the appropriate board, LARA would have to promulgate rules to establish fees for licenses, examinations, and inspections.
+The Department also would have to promulgate rules to establish fees for licenses, examinations, and inspections.
 The fees would have to reflect LARA's actual costs and expenses in issuing licenses and conducting inspections.
 The fees in effect on the day preceding the bill's effective date would continue in effect until LARA promulgated these rules.
-This provision would not apply to any specific fee if the amount of that fee were established in the proposed Act.

-In consultation with the appropriate board, LARA would have to promulgate rules to establish the fee schedules for other items, including variance requests, product approvals, or special inspections.
+The Department would have to promulgate rules to establish the fee schedules for other items, including variance requests, product approvals, or special inspections.
 The fees would have to reflect the Department's actual costs and expenses for these items.